Recent school shootings in the US

 During the last year, multiple schools across the U.S. have been impacted by shootings, which have resulted in the deaths of both students and faculty members.

-Authorities are investigating reports of shots fired Wednesday at a high school in Parkland, Florida.
+Authorities rushed to the scene of a deadly shooting Wednesday at a high school in Parkland, Fla.

 Read on for more details, and a look at other school shootings that have taken place in the last year.